-Demonstrates robust and rounded sense of Christian presence marked by Christ-centred spirituality and character, emotional maturity, well-being, relationally ethical, attentiveness and ability to apply themselves to diverse contexts.
+Demonstrates robust and rounded sense of Christian presence marked by Christ-centred spirituality and character, emotional maturity, well-being, attentiveness and ability to apply themselves to diverse contexts.
 Attentive to self-care and self-management.
+Commitment to ethically responsible ministry highlighting interpersonal and professional competence and safety.

-- Leading Worship and Theological Attentiveness Practices key ministry competencies with skill, sensitivity to context, authenticity and shaped by attentiveness to God and the best of the Reformed tradition.
+• Leading Worship and Theological Attentiveness

+Practices key ministry competencies with skill, sensitivity to context, authenticity and shaped by attentiveness to God and the best of the Reformed tradition.
 Demonstrates biblical/theological aptitude in ministry settings.
-Agile leader with capacity to improvise. - Cultivating Communal and Pastoral Formation Listens well.
+Agile leader with capacity to improvise.
+Ethically responsible ministry ensuring all people are served without discrimination, manipulation or exploitation.

+• Cultivating Communal and Pastoral Formation

+Listens well.
 Takes initiative and implements key processes of communal and pastoral formation.
 Instils confidence and trust when leading in public forums and personal settings.
 Reads the big picture and shows skills of interpreting the social situation.
 Operates within a Presbyterian ecclesial identity.
-Respects and works constructively with difference. - Enabling Mission Practice Practices leadership which draws the faith community and individuals to discern and engage in God's mission in multiple and diverse contexts, grow in gospel practice, innovation, cross cultural intelligence and faithful witness to Christ.
+Respects and works constructively with difference.
+Ethically responsible ministry with particular reference to truthfulness and confidentiality.